VirtuosoChris/VirtuosoChris/README.md

 [GLSugar](https://github.com/VirtuosoChris/GLSugar) - Graphics framework for modern / AZDO style OpenGL development with nicer syntax.
 This has code for basic texture and shader handling, common shader functions, GPU containers, as well as struct annotation to easily make VAO's and [UBOs](https://github.com/VirtuosoChris/GL_UBO/) with correct memory alignments.
 Built on GLHPP (discussed below), a library written by a colleague to which I am a contributor.

+[GameFoundation](https://github.com/VirtuosoChris/Virtuoso-GameFoundation) - Grab bag of common data structures and algorithms used to make games - eg. A*, object pools, UUIDs, etc.

 [uJNI](https://github.com/VirtuosoChris/uJNI) - Helper functions and classes to wrangle JNI / NDK things.
 Not used in KBH, but was rapidly developed for the 2016/2017 iteration of the engine to ship a Fireworks Show VR app on the GearVR platform (Android).

 [Spherical Harmonics](https://github.com/VirtuosoChris/SphericalHarmonics) - Utility code for environment map filtering.
 Used for glossy HDR environment rendering in unreleased prototypes, and diffuse probe convolution in Fireworks Show VR.